Nikon 7x50 IF WP SP (Prostar) Review

-Because of that poor start with 7x50s, I didn’t try that format again, thinking it an outmoded choice for astronomy.
+Because of that poor start with 7x50s, I didn’t try a pair again, thinking it an outmoded choice for astronomy.
 Then I happened across a pair of cheap 1990s Nikon 7x50s and was amazed at how nice they were under the fairly dark country skies where I live now.
 So I decided try some better 7x50s.

-According to reputation, 7x50s don’t come any better than Nikon’s “Prostars”, one of the few small binos designed for astronomy.
+According to reputation, 7x50s don’t come any better than Nikon’s ‘Prostars’, one of the few small binos designed for astronomy.
 Although an old design, many on the forums described the Prostars in glowing terms.
-So I bought a pair to see if they live up to the legend.
+I bought a pair to see if they live up to the legend.

 At A Glance

 The first thing I said when I opened the big, thick, gold Nikon box was, “wow!”

 The Prostars are an impressive binocular on many levels.
 They exude quality and they are simply huge for a 7x50.
 They look very tough and rather military.

 They are part of a range of traditional rugged and waterproof porro-prism binoculars which share a design common decades ago, with massive prism housings and a big, leather-covered body.
 Nikon still (as of early 2021) make five models in this style, comprising two 7x50s, two 10x70s and a single 18x70 variant.
 All are still 100% manufactured in Japan (accessories included, I believe).